Merkel 'quite certain' government will survive

 Asked at her annual pre-holiday summer news conference whether her squabbling centre-right coalition would make it to 2013, the 56-year-old Merkel replied: "I am quite certain."

-The chancellor acknowledged that she had been unable to corral her ministers as they descended into name-calling in recent months while arguing over tax policy, healthcare reform and the future of nuclear energy.
+The chancellor acknowledged that she had been unable to corral the members of her team as they descended into name-calling in recent months while arguing over tax policy, healthcare reform and the future of nuclear energy.

 "Voters have not been happy at all with some of the types of debates we have had," she said.

-"Certain ways of speaking with each other were not acceptable and we need to work on that," she said, referring to members of her cabinet reportedly trading insults such as "wild sow" and "Rumpelstiltskin".
+"Certain ways of speaking with each other were not acceptable and we need to work on that," she said, referring to members of her cabinet reportedly spitting insults such as "wild sow" and "Rumpelstiltskin" at each other.

 Merkel was elected to a second term in September with a majority that allowed her to dump her previous "grand coalition" with the rival Social Democrats in favour of a tie-up with her partner of choice, the pro-business Free Democrats.